etiandre/reverse-dj-mix/prez/rapport/rapport.typ

 While the act of DJing can be understood in multiple ways, our understanding consists of playing recorded media (_tracks_) in a continuous manner, to a live audience, on the radio (or any other broadcast media) or to a recorded medium (such as _mixtapes_, or for streaming services).

 These _mixes_ consist of music tracks, carefully selected by the DJ, played sequentially.
-But the act of DJing is a transformative one: the DJ may overlap one or more tracks in order to create new musical pieces (_mashups_), or more frequently to prevent silence between sequential tracks.
+But the act of DJing is a transformative endeavour: the DJ may overlap one or more tracks in order to create new musical pieces (_mashups_), or more frequently to prevent silence between sequential tracks.
 The overlapping regions between songs are called _transitions_, the simplest of which is a simple cross-fade.

 In dance music, these transitions are usually made to be as seamless as possible, in order to keep the energy up and the people dancing.
 As such, the DJ can use various techniques, such as syncrhonizing the tempo and downbeats of the overlapping tracks, using EQs to add or remove parts of the tracks, and use various effects such as reverbs and delays.